jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) This section applies when a person has, under section EJ 10B (IFRS leases), an amount of income for their IFRS lease.
 Amount, and timing, of income
 (2) The person has income quantified and allocated under section EJ 10B.

+### CC 15 New investment assets: change of use
+When this section applies
+(1) This section applies if a person that has deducted an amount for a new investment asset under section DI 5 (New investment asset deduction) subsequently changes the use of the asset such that the percentage of deductible use of the asset under subpart DA (General rules) would change, applying apportionment to the permissions and limitations applicable for section DI 5.
+When this section does not apply: less than 25% change in deductible use (2) This section does not apply if, for the asset, the amount given by the following formula, expressed as a percentage, is less than 25%:1 − (new use ÷ previous use).
+Income
+(3) The person has, for the asset, an amount of income equal to the amount calculated by the following formula:DI 5 deduction − (new use ÷ previous use × DI 5 deduction).
+Definition of items in formulas in subsections (2) and (3) (4) In the formulas in subsections (2) and (3),—
+  (a) new use is the new percentage of deductible use under subpart DA for the asset, applying apportionment to the permissions and limitations applicable for section DI 5, expressed as a decimal:
+  (b) previous use is the previous percentage of deductible use under subpart DA for the asset, applying apportionment to the permissions and limitations applicable for section DI 5, expressed as a decimal:
+  (c) DI 5 deduction is—
+    (i) the amount of the deduction under section DI 5 for the previous use, if subparagraph (ii) does not apply:
+    (ii) the amount given by the terms in the round brackets in the formula in subsection (3) the previous time this section applied to the asset, if this section previously applied to the asset.
+Relationship with subject matter
+(5) For an item that is depreciable property, the amount of income under subsection (3) increases the item’s adjusted tax value for the purposes of section EE 48(1)﻿(a) (Effect of disposal or event).
+ExampleThomas buys a new yacht for $100,000 that he begins using in the 2025–26 income year.
+He reduces the base used for determining depreciation by $20,000.
+He determines that 90% business use is a reasonable basis for apportionment.
+He claims $18,000 as a deduction, which is 90% of $20,000.
+In the 2026–27 income year, he only uses the yacht 40% of the time for business.
+This is a reduction in business use from 90% to 40%.
+Had Thomas taken the Investment Boost deduction using the apportionment in the 2026–27 income year, he would have been entitled to claim just $8,000.
+Thomas must return income of $10,000 ($18,000 − $8,000) in the 2026–27 income year.
+The asset’s adjusted tax value is increased by $10,000 accordingly.

 ### Subpart CD — Income from equity